The University of Montpellier renews its European "HR Excellence in Research" label for three years

 3. The UM OTM-R Charter

-4. The revised HRS4R action plan for 2020-2023
+4. The revised HRS4R action plan for the period 2020-2023

-Since March 2015, the University of Montpellier has been rolling out a Human Resources Strategy for Researchers (HRS4R) that reflects its commitment to evolving its practices and moving closer to the recommendations of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (C&C).
+Since March 2015, the University of Montpellier has been implementing a Human Resources Strategy for Researchers (HRS4R) that reflects its commitment to evolving its practices and aligning itself with the recommendations of the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (C&C).
 These two texts, adopted in 2005 by the European Commission (EC), aim to promote research careers in Europe.
-As a result, the UM was the first French university to receive the "HR Excellence in Research" label from the European Commission in March 2015(to be renewed in June 2021).
+This earned UM the distinction of being the first French university to receive the European Commission's "HR Excellence in Research" label in March 2015 (and to renew it in June 2021).

-Other reference articles :
+Other reference articles: